List of Courses

 Continuation of Figure Drawing I, with further emphasis on anatomical studies.
 In addition, the syllabus will stress figure work in the area of design (figures in environments, in landscapes, and as part of graphic composition); and in anatomy, a more in-depth concern with spatial movements, volume, and structure.

 ART 211 Introduction to Ceramic Sculpture (3 credits)

-ART 212 Ceramics Sculpture II (3 credits)
+ART 212 Ceramic Sculpture II (3 credits)

 ART 213 Painting I (3 credits)

 A studio course concerned with the study of acrylic and/or oil painting medium and its applications to the various techniques of traditional and non-traditional painting.
 All techniques discussed and demonstrated will be applied to concentrated studio projects.
-Prerequisite: ART 101 and 102 or Permission of Instructor.
+Prerequisite: ART 101 and 102 or permission of instructor.